ettheberge/Coding_Intro/Internet_Resources/README.md

 [Stackoverflow](https://stackoverflow.com/) is THE forum where someone's probably asked the exact same question you've had.
 So much of my steep learning curve has just been Googling a ton of "how to do __ " and being directed to a thread in Stack.

+[Bioconductor](https://support.bioconductor.org/) is helpful for genomics-specific questions.

 **R/Statistics**

 [The STHDA website](http://www.sthda.com/english/wiki/ggplot2-essentials) is my #1 go-to for anything to do with R/ggplot2 for making every type of plot.
 Requires the `ggplot` library to be installed.
 I also recommend looking into `ggpubr` for making publication-quality plots.

 [Introduction to dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) - Honestly, just do everything in the tidyverse.
 It'll make your life so much easier.

+[This is the tidyverse](https://www.tidyverse.org/packages/). %>% will become your favourite thing.

 [Intro to the field of statistics (and R)](https://stat150.blog/) is a non-UBC course (all materials on the site) I wish I could've self-taught from sooner.
 Very helpful resource that compliments UBC's STAT 545/540 (I would go through this course-->545-->540.)